 Belairdirect Insurance offered the lowest car insurance quote at an annual cost of $1243.
 The Co-operators Insurance provided the next lowest quote at an annual rate of $1260 which was a difference of just $17.

 Most Expensive Areas For Car Insurance in Kingston

 The above table shows a comparison of car insurance rates in major neighborhoods in Kingston.
 The Waterloo Village area had the highest rate of car insurance at an annual cost of $1035.
 This area lies on the west side of Kingston.
-The next highest quote was for Sydenham area at a difference of $95.
-This area is located in downtown area of Kingston with many business establishments and residential units.
+The next highest quote was for the Sydenham area at a difference of $95.
+This area is located in the downtown area of Kingston with many business establishments and residential units.
 Queen’s University is nearby and also has the largest employer Empire Life Financial headquarters based here.
-All this has attributed to increased population and traffic in this area.
+All this has been attributed to increased population and traffic in this area.

 Least Expensive Areas For Car Insurance in Kingston

 As per the comparison of car insurance rates, around 13 areas in Kingston had the same price at an annual cost of $918.
-The Sunnyside, Williamsville, Calvin Park, Bayridge East, Portsmouth Village, Kingscourt, Queen’s, Hillendale and Alwington areas belong to either the downtown side or inner suburbs of Kingston.
-Further, the areas of Auden Park, Cataraqui Westbrook, Polson Park and Grenville Park are situated on the west side of Kingston.
+The Sunnyside, Williamsville, Calvin Park, Bayridge East, Portsmouth Village, Kingscourt, Queen’s, Hillendale, and Alwington areas belong to either the downtown side or inner suburbs of Kingston.
+Further, the areas of Auden Park, Cataraqui Westbrook, Polson Park, and Grenville Park are situated on the west side of Kingston.